rng-guy/NFSMWBartender/README.md

 * whether roadblock vehicles react to racers entering "COOLDOWN" mode,
 * whether roadblock vehicles react to racers hitting their spike strips,
 * how HeavyStrategy 3 requests interact with non-Strategy roadblock requests,
-* what vehicles spawn as ramming SUVs through HeavyStrategy 3,
+* what vehicles spawn in place of the ramming SUVs through HeavyStrategy 3,
-* what vehicles spawn as roadblock SUVs through HeavyStrategy 4, and
+* what vehicles spawn in place of the roadblock SUVs through HeavyStrategy 4, and
-* what vehicles spawn as Cross and his henchmen through LeaderStrategy 5 / 7.
+* what vehicles spawn in place of Cross and his henchmen through LeaderStrategy 5 / 7.

 &nbsp;